Christina's Husband and Kid Opening Presents

 And "urgent" always beats "important."

-So you keep choosing the urgent over the important, promising yourself "I'll make it up to them later."
 Except later never comes.
 Because when your business requires constant manual management, there's always another urgent thing.

 "Just prioritize better" doesn't work when your business structure requires you to manually manage everything.
 You can't prioritize your way out of a structural problem.